APACHE

 DB WebAdmin is a web-based administration tool that allows to manage a whole MySQL server as well as a single database.

-DNSDNS, short for Domain Name System, is a distributed database that maps names and IP addresses for computers using the Internet.
+DNS, short for Domain Name System, is a distributed database that maps names and IP addresses for computers using the Internet.
 DNS is a standardized system that identifies domain name servers.

 DOMAIN

-the host: hello the subdomain: housethe domain: neighborhoodthe organization type: com
+the organization type: com

 Some top-level domain names: